aposte7/blog-system/README.md

 Client vs server notes

--   Many components are Client Components (marked `'use client'`) because they rely on React Query, events, and state.
+-   Many blog_system are Client blog_system (marked `'use client'`) because they rely on React Query, events, and state.
--   Route files (page.jsx) can be Server Components but often just forward `params` to the client component.
+-   Route files (page.jsx) can be Server blog_system but often just forward `params` to the client component.
--   Ensure all client components used at the page level are wrapped by `QueryProvider` somewhere up the tree (see section 4).
+-   Ensure all client blog_system used at the page level are wrapped by `QueryProvider` somewhere up the tree (see section 4).

 Common pitfalls

 -   Default export: Every route file must have a default export that returns a React node.
--   Dynamic params: Don’t forget to pass `{ params }` into client detail components.
+-   Dynamic params: Don’t forget to pass `{ params }` into client detail blog_system.
 -   ProtectedRoute: Ensure it returns `children` only when authenticated; otherwise redirect or render null/loading.
 -   Hydration mismatches: Avoid non-deterministic code at layout boundaries; remove extension-injected attributes in a `useEffect` if necessary.